 A community might complain to a chemical company for polluting their environment and causing heath issues to their families.
+Indigenous people might complain to the government about being forcibly removed from the land they lived on.

 Simple requests:

 "I have not been provided with the equipment I was requested to use.
 Can it be provided?"